 The Creation of Beauty

-By Deanna Fry, Circle Member
+Guest Post by Deanna Fry, Circle Member & Mentor

 Dappled sunlight dances across the forest floor.
 The lacey shadows of Western Red Cedar boughs play with fern fronds, both blown by the light breeze.
 Silhouettes so similar, so intricate, so exquisite; like fine hand-crocheted doilies.
 The damp coolness close to the earth rises as I choose a spot and kneel to sit down.